moolgom/3DLCSEncoder/README.md

 # Abstract

-This paper presents a novel approach for compressing truncated signed distance function (TSDF) volumes, leveraging two key contributions: an axis-wise variable resolution representation and a latent code selection-based compression model.
-The axis-wise variable resolution representation adapts the resolution along each axis based on local geometric complexity, effectively reducing the data size while preserving intricate geometric details.
-The proposed compression model employs optimal latent code selection, leading to improved compression efficiency and reduced computational complexity.
-The combination of these contributions results in a synergistic effect, enabling enhanced compression efficiency and preservation of geometric details in high-resolution TSDF volumes.
+This paper introduces a new method for compressing truncated signed distance function (TSDF) volumes.
+Our approach involves two main contributions: axis-wise variable resolution representation (AWVR) and hyperprior-based compression model with latent code selection (HyperLCS).
+AWVR allows us to adjust the resolution of TSDF volume along each axis based on local geometric complexity.
+By using axis-wise variable resolutions, we can reduce the data size while still preserving intricate geometric details.
+HyperLCS enhances compression performance by selectively encoding the essential latent codes from a rate-distortion perspective.
+By considering the geometric complexity in the latent code selection, we can achieve better coding efficiency and reduce encoding/decoding time complexity.
+Overall, the combination of these contributions produces a synergistic effect.
+It enables us to compress high-resolution TSDF volumes more efficiently while preserving their geometric details.

 # Our Evaluation Datasets